Satic007/Getting-and-Cleaning-Data-Project/CodeBook.md

 * subject - ID of the volunteer within an age bracket of 19-48 years participated in the experiment
 * activity - ID of the activity name

-## Variable Names used from the file
+## Variable Names used from the files

 * tBodyAcc-mean()-X
 * tBodyAcc-mean()-Y